babashka/pod-babashka-aws/README.md

 Copyright © 2020 Michiel Borkent

-Distributed under the EPL 1.0.
+Distributed under the Apache License 2.0.
 See LICENSE.